-We Turned Strangers On the Internet Into What They've Always Wanted to Be
+We Turned Strangers on the Internet into What They've Always Wanted to Be

 Videos by VICE

-For this shoot, we asked a load of people on the internet what they’ve always wanted to be.
-Then we told them to come to our office so we could turn them into that – be it a goth, a trekkie or a human doll.
-Finally, we had a walk around and asked strangers whether our makeover recipients looked better before or after, kind of like that show Snog Marry Avoid, but in reverse and without that annoying computer thing.
+For this shoot, we asked a bunch of people on the internet what they’ve always wanted to be.
+Then we told them to come to our office so we could turn them into that—be it a goth, a Trekkie, or a human doll.
+Finally, we had a walk around and asked strangers whether our makeover recipients looked better before or after, because what fun is changing your look if you don’t get a strong reaction from random passersby?

 Stuart, 22: She looks good in both.
 The one with tattoos I’d like to be my friend.